Skip to main content

 Are there good swimming options near Florence?

 The city itself has public pools.
 The Cascine park has a seasonal open-air pool (Pavoniere, open June-September, EUR 6-12 entry).
 Within driving distance, the hills of Chianti have many agriturismo properties with pools — useful if you rent a car for Tuscany countryside days.
+For general green space and playgrounds beyond the pool, see our Florence parks and playgrounds guide.

 How expensive is Florence for families?